Savannah Prez Showcases Bubbly Backside In Tight Jeans & Booties

 Savannah Prez took to Instagram yesterday to show off her bubbly backside for fans.
-Even though the hottie from Belgium is most well-known for strutting her stuff in bikinis, she also shares a fashion-forward post from time to time as well, which is exactly what she did recently on her popular page.
+Even though the hottie from Belgium is most well-known for strutting her stuff in bikinis, she also shares a fashion-forward post from time to time, which is exactly what she did recently on her popular page.

 In the appealing new photo added to her feed, Prez posed in the middle of a street, facing her back toward the camera and looking over her shoulder.
 Behind her was a plain white building, and she geotagged her location in her home country of Belgium.